-How Much to Really Spend on Engagement Ring
+How Much to Really Spend on an Engagement Ring

-Ignore the "two months" rule.
-Find out how much you should REALLY spend on an engagement ring.
+Forget the "two months' salary" rule.
+Find out how much you should REALLY spend on an engagement ring here.

 If you're thinking of popping the big question soon, one of the first thoughts in your head is probably: